neha-official/neha-official.github.io/_posts/2017-06-02-life-perspective.md

 __Was this post/guide helpful?
 Leave a comment below, if so --- I check them daily__ 🙂

-You can also email me at [nehakay8@gmail.com](mailto:nehakay8@gmail.com) and I'm happy to help out in really any way.
+You can also email me at [nehakay8@gmail.com](mailto:nehakay8@gmail.com) - I'm happy to help out in really any way.

 -- Neha